kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 ### Key Points

-- `library_item` is reusable reference data that is not directly dependent on a project.
+- `library_item` has no organization or project FK, and no other table in the current dictionary references `library_item` through an FK.
+Reusing standard items in business processes is separate from a direct database connection.
-- QIA and vendor audits are assessment results belonging to a specific project, and QIA results are a major basis for determining the subsequent Validation scope and activities.
+- QIA and vendor audits are assessment results associated with a specific project.
+QIA results are a key basis for determining the subsequent Validation scope and activities.
-- One QIA document can contain multiple module and process assessment items.
+- A single QIA document can contain multiple module and process assessment items.

 ---